JupiterSwears/JupiterSwearsBlog/content/blog/20220221 Serendipity/index.md

 +++
-title = "Serendipity Surface Area" description = "The amount of " author = "Piraeus West Jr." date = "2022-02-21"
-tags = ["Serendipity", "reason", "about"]
+title = "Serendipity Surface Area" description = "Grow your fortune by increasing your exposure to Serendipity" author = "Piraeus West Jr." date = "2022-02-21" tags = ["Serendipity", "reason", "about"]